 Custom roles

-In addition to the predefined roles (stackstate-admin, stackstate-platform-admin, stackstate-power-user, stackstate-k8s-troubleshooter, stackstate-guest), which are always available, custom roles can be added.
+In addition to the predefined roles (stackstate-admin, stackstate-power-user, stackstate-k8s-troubleshooter, stackstate-guest), which are always available, custom roles can be added.
 There are multiple ways to add custom roles:

 via the configuration file, with the same permission as the predefined roles